rhysnewell/aviary/docs/faqs.md

 ### I wish to remove host contamination from my reads

-Aviary supports the removal of host contamination during the assembly process via the `-r`, `--reference-filter` parameter.
+Aviary supports the removal of host contamination during the assembly process via the `-r`, `--host-filter` parameter.
 This flag can take one or more compressed or non-compressed fasta files.
 Aviary will then compare the reads to these references and remove any reads that map to them.

 ### SPAdes error: "Error code: -9" or other errors